knoexus/swansea-M37-data-vis/cw2/data2_1.md

 follows: coursework
 ---

-Swimbladder Gives You Wings
+# Swim Bladder Gives You Wings

 {(aim|}

-We can learn what the structure, shape and possibly the volume of the fish's swimbladder is.
+We can learn what the structure, shape and possibly the volume of the fish's swim bladder is.
 All three can be useful for comparing various types of fish in ichthyological contexts.

 {|aim)}